fredhutchio/r_machine_learning/class4.md

 - Explain the conceptual basis of PCA (principal component analysis) and what is meant by subsequent PCs
 - Describe how PCA is used in practice and when to avoid using it.

+## Data set
+- Leukemia
+- Merge into a single csv but point students toward rmd that explains all the steps to get there.

 ## Class outline

 **1. Review class 3**